wnameless/json-flattener/README.md

 json-flattener
 =============
-A Java utility is used to FLATTEN nested JSON objects and even more to UNFLATTEN it back.
+A Java utility is designed to FLATTEN nested JSON objects and even more to UNFLATTEN them back.

 ## Purpose
 Converts a nested JSON